luke01234/MouseInjectorDolphinDuck-Abyss-Branch/README.md

 ### *This fork incorporates the work from https://github.com/vl4sty/MouseInjectorDolphinDuck in order to hook to newer versions of duckstation and pcsx2, however with support for some more games added by myself.*

+I would have liked to simply fork their repo but Github doesn't allow you to fork a repo if you have already forked its upstream.

 ### !This fork is focused only on Duckstation and PCSX2 emulators!
 ## Additional games for PS2 - NTSC ONLY:
 | Game Title | Issues |